otaviobonassi/secret-messages/README.md

 # secret-messages
-Little project that encode messages and pass it through URL to be decoded later.
+Simple encrypting project using atob and btoa with a little of Regex.